 These aspects together provide a comprehensive view on the use cases and help the Competence Centre focus its limited effort on those cases that would offer the best value vs. implementation and operational cost.

-AAI Use Case - Daniele
+AAI Use Case

 Introduction

 EPOS is by definition a distributed Research Infrastructure where Data, Data Products, Software and Services (DDSS) are provided by different community in the domain of the solid Earth sciences.
 In this framework, EPOS envisage the construction of a central hub called “Integrated Core Services” (ICS) which aggregates all DDSS from the various disciplines.
-From the technical viewpoint, DDSS are provided by a distributed network of endpoints which use heterogeneous authorization mechanisms.
+From the technical viewpoint, DDSS are provided by a distributed network of endpoints (Thematic Core Services, TCSs) which use heterogeneous authorization mechanisms.
 Users access to the ICS querying for some data/dataproducts/software/service, and ICS are delegated to fetch the resources on behalf of the user.

+<DIAGRAM>

 The purpose of this use case is to provide a framework, to be used in the ICS hub, which enable any user to access to the ICS with one type of authorization mechanism (e.g. OAuth, eduGAIN, X509 certificates etc.) and delegate ICS to fetch resources at the various endpoints which may implement heterogeneous authorization mechanisms.

+The EPOS CC is evaluating different existing solutions to define the EPOS AAI infrastructure.
+The most promising seems the one implemented by the EGI Long Tail of Science platform (LToS) that adopted Unity and special proxies generated by robot certificate (Per-User Sub-Proxies).
+Integration with the EGI AAI infrastructure will be also take into account to exploit the resources offered by its infrastructure.

 Scientific use case description